aaron1729/sleep-stories/README.md

 [^1]: actually, there is the possibility that the conclusion of the story (in the `end` component) refers to sightseeing locations that may or may not have actually been served, but we've decided to ignore this for the time being.

-[^2]: actually, we do want to allow chatGPT to _occasionally_ use an "overused word" (such as `"tapestry"`). so, for each overused word, we assign either 0 or 1 and then allow that many instances to remain in the story. for replicability, this assignment is done by hashing the filename of the unedited story down to a binary number, and then running through its digits and assigning those. (this gives 256 bits, so in practice we should never run out -- but if we did, we could just rotate back through.) to keep things simple, we just take this number as a counter and decrement it each time we encounter the overused word, and then require it to be removed when the counter is 0. of course, we search e.g. for `"tapestr"` case-insensitively, so that we catch both plural instances as well as instances at the beginning of a sentence. and if a single chunk ever has two or more instances of e.g. `"tapestr"`, then we just tell it to edit them _all_ out but keep the counter unchanged.